DeRozan flexes clutch gene in Kings' road win over Hawks

 But it wasn’t just the 35-year-old star forward that paid dividends late.

-Fox, who has been the organization's go-to player in late-game scenarios, demonstrated the competitive edge that Kings now has with two clutch-oriented players, while extending Sacramento's winning streak to three games.
+Fox, who has been the organization's go-to player in late-game scenarios, demonstrated the competitive edge that Kings possess with two clutch-oriented players, while extending Sacramento's winning streak to three games.

 Just Foxin' around in the clutch 😤 pic.twitter.com/xUecYOvlQX— Kings on NBCS (@NBCSKings) November 2, 2024

-With Domantas Sabonis fouling out with 2:01, it was on coach Mike Brown to bet on his and McNair’s offseason vision.
+With Domantas Sabonis fouling out with 2:01 remaining in the fourth quarter, it was on coach Mike Brown to bet on his and McNair’s offseason vision.

 “[You] just can’t really get flustered,” Ellis told reporters.
 “We know teams are going to make runs.
 It’s all about the next play to limit that.
 I mean, we just got to keep our composure.
 That’s the game of basketball.